allanwright/switch-steal-unwrap/README.md

 The switch, steal or unwrap gift exchange game, implemented as a Vue SPA.

 ## TODO
-* Remove pre game view and go straight to game view
-* Completely style game view
-* Add end game button to game view
+* Add home button to game view
 * Rewrite this readme
+* Make cheat button invisible and only when not calculating action
+* Check doc comments for all services

 ## Recommended IDE Setup